Ein Baum und seine Abenteuer

 Author

-I am a JavaScript Enthusiast and developer for the fun of it!
+I am a JavaScript and GenAI Enthusiast; developer for the fun of it!

 Here I write about webdev, technology, personal thoughts and anything I finds interesting.